tomomano/aws-cdk-dojo/s3_lambda_ecs/tutorial/README.md

 ```

 ### Create a S3 bucket
-Next, we prepare a S3 bucket to upload data.
+Now, we prepare a S3 bucket to upload data.
 Add the following lines to `MyStack`:
 ```python
 # prepare a S3 bucket to upload data
 bucket = s3.Bucket(